Eye-Movement Desensitization & Reprocessing (EMDR)

 What Is EMDR Therapy?

-Many people describe EMDR as a gentle yet powerful approach that supports both the mind and body in releasing what has been held for too long.
-Through this process, it becomes possible to experience greater calm, clarity, and connection to the present moment.
+The goal of EMDR is not to erase the past, but to help you move through it with greater calm, clarity, and self-trust.
+Many people experience EMDR as a gentle yet powerful approach that supports both the mind and body in releasing what has been held for too long.

 What EMDR Can Help With